cuipengfei/Spikes/docker/workflow_plan.md

 Each docker image could be built upon a "base image".

-For example, the very root base image could include ubuntu os, java and tomcat, since they are highly likely to be needed everywhere.
+For example, the very root base image could include ubuntu os, java, since they are highly likely to be needed everywhere.

 By doing this we can ensure all developers' machines will be running the same infrastructure at the same version with the same config as well as all the servers.

 Any change to the base image will be recorded in the source control system, used by all developers and all servers.
-This helps to achieve full traceability and avoid untracked ad-hoc changes.
+This helps to achieve full traceability and avoid untracked ad-hoc changes to the base image, such is the benefit of "infrastructure as code".

 <h3 id="sam">Services as modules</h3>